-• "Character Sets and Multibyte Characters" for a list of supported character set names
+• "Character Sets and Multibyte Characters" on page 256 for a list of supported character set names.

-To Display the browser Volume
+▼ To Display the browser Volume

 1. Choose the Help Viewer control from the desktop's Front Panel.
-(See Figure)

 - 2. Scroll the help window to view the help families available on your system. - 3.
 If desired, display a volume by selecting the help family title.